srid/rib/site/haskell-nix.md

 }
 ```

-In order you compute the `sha256` hash you can use `nix-prefetch-git`:
+In order to compute the `sha256` hash you can use `nix-prefetch-git`:

 ```bash
 nix-prefetch-git \